nicolasjhampton/python_tutorial_game_project/step1.md

 ### 1. ./tests.py, the first file

-Now that we have an area for our tests (tests.py), we need to figure out what these user objects are going to look like.
+Now that we have an area for our tests in [tests.py](https://github.com/nicolasjhampton/python_tutorial_game_project/blob/master/tests.py), we need to figure out what these user objects are going to look like.